parallelvirtualcluster/pvc/docs/manuals/api.md

 * *optional*
 * *requires* `authentication` → `enabled`

 A list of API authentication tokens that can be passed via the `X-Api-Key` header to authorize access to the API.
+Each list element contains the following fields:

 ##### `description`

-* *required*
+* *ignored*

 A text description of the token function or use.
 Not parsed by the API, but used for administrator reference in the configuration file.